Genivia/ugrep/README.md

            status is 0 even if an error occurred.

     CONFIGURATION
-           The ug command is intended for context-dependent interactive searching and is equivalent to the ugrep --config --pretty --sort command to load the default configuration file `.ugrep' when present in the working directory or in the home directory.
+           The ug command is intended for interactive searching and is equivalent to the ugrep --config --pretty --sort command to load the `.ugrep` configuration file located in the working directory or, when not found, in the home directory.

            A configuration file contains `NAME=VALUE' pairs per line, where `NAME` is the name of a long option (without `--') and `=VALUE' is an argument,